-Aspect Impact С ο D Mitigation Measures transient receptors (roads bordering the site) are reduced Light pollution Light pollution at night due to safety lighting on top of turbines, and security lighting ~ Utilise security lighting that is movement activated rather than permanently switched on, to prevent unnecessary constant illumination Plan the lighting requirements of the facilities to ensure that lighting meets the need to keep the site secure and safe, without resulting in excessive illumination Reduce the height and angle of illumination from which lights are fixed as much possible while still maintaining the required levels of illumination Identify zones of high and low lighting requirements, focusing on only illuminating areas to the minimum extent possible to allow security surveillance Avoid up-lighting of structures by rather directing lighting downwards and focussed on the area to be illuminated Fit all security lighting with 'blinkers' or specifically designed fixtures, to ensure light is directed downwards while preventing side spill.
+Aspect Impact С ο D Mitigation Measures resident receptors (on-site and adjacent landowners) or transient receptors (roads bordering the site) are reduced Light pollution Light pollution at night due to safety lighting on top of turbines, and security lighting × Utilise security lighting that is movement activated rather than permanently switched on, to prevent unnecessary constant illumination Plan the lighting requirements of the facilities to ensure that lighting meets the need to keep the site secure and safe, without resulting in excessive illumination Reduce the height and angle of illumination from which lights are fixed as much possible while still maintaining the required levels of illumination Identify zones of high and low lighting requirements, focusing on only illuminating areas to the minimum extent possible to allow security surveillance Avoid up-lighting of structures by rather directing lighting downwards and focussed on the area to be illuminated Fit all security lighting with 'blinkers' or specifically designed fixtures, to ensure light is directed downwards while preventing side spill.
 Light fixtures of this description are commonly available for a variety of uses and should be used to the greatest extent possible Social Job Creation The construction phase is estimated to be 36 months per 240 MW wind farm.
 There will be four wind farms in total.
 The number of employees for the construction phase is estimated to be approximately 2000.
 Furthermore, the project requires predominantly local South Africans to be employed during construction.
-Most ~ • To enhance job creation, the project should prioritise local recruitment for low-skilled work and invest in skills development for locals to improve their competitiveness in the job market, spread across the development of the Verkykerskop WEF cluster, where possible.
+Most workers will be low-skilled, with approximately 60% low- skilled and 40 % for semi-skilled and skilled, respectively.
+The construction of the Verkykerskop ✓ To enhance job creation, the project should prioritise local recruitment for low-skilled work and invest in skills development for locals to improve their competitiveness in the job market, where possible.